 Under this blanket policy businesses – and the IT teams – agree to work to set minimum standard to ensure a consistent level of protection for all.

-Applying the herd immunisation model – this may not protect everyone as immunisations and network security can fail, but it will protect the overwhelming majority.
+Applying the herd immunisation model – may not protect everyone as immunisations and network security can fail, but it will protect the overwhelming majority.

 The Cyber Essentials scheme launched in 2014 attempted to achieve that goal.
 However, many felt that the steps didn’t go far enough to ensure network security.